WCSCourses/Cancer_Genome_Analysis23/Modules/Driver_detection/Driver_detection_dndscv_2023.md

 ### **Troubleshooting**

 You can identify if your data is noisy (variant calling problems) by inspecting your dndscv output.
-If you see a very large excess of synonymous mutations (compare observed number of synonymous mutations against ) it can be a sign or presence of artefacts or contamination in your data.
+If you see a very large excess of synonymous mutations (compare observed number of synonymous mutations against the expected) it can be a sign or presence of artefacts or contamination in your data.